MicrosoftDocs/Viva/WorkplaceAnalytics/azure-templates/process-explorer.md

    ![Select a dataset type](./images/pexp-new-dataset.png)

+4. What you do next depends on which dataset type you selected:

-4. Enter a dataset name, and then locate and select the .csv file or path to the blob storage dataset.
+   * For meeting query output, enter a dataset name, locate and select the dataset file path, and then select **Upload Dataset**.
-5. Select the time range for the analysis.
-6. Optionally, select any applicable filters for the dataset.
+   * For classify on raw data, enter a dataset name, locate and select the path to the dataset, and select the time range to analyze.
+You can then optionally select any applicable filters to reduce the dataset to use to manually categorize for model training purposes, and then select **Submit**.

-7. Select **Submit**.
-The upload takes a few minutes to complete depending on the size of the dataset.
-8. Your new dataset's name and source are listed in the table with the following information and available actions.
+5. The dataset upload takes a few minutes to complete depending on the size of the dataset.
+The name and source for the new dataset will show in the table with the following information and available actions.

    * When the **Status** changes to a green check mark, you can select the dataset to view existing categorizations or add new categorizations.
    * Select the **Job Details** (i) icon next to **Status** to view the job details.